Torre Bellesguard: a unique and forgotten work by Gaudí

 There is also a guided tour in English, Spanish and Catalan.
 It lasts an hour and is carried out by a very enthusiastic guide who knows all the house’s anecdotes.
 We loved it!

-- The tour with audio guide costs €9 for adults and €7.20 for 8-18 year olds.
+- The tour with audio guide costs €9 for adults and €7.20 for 8-18 year olds and retired people.
 It is free for under 8s.

 - Tours are given at 11am and 12pm.
 The language changes depending on the day but you can check it on this website